rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 <a name="6.22.31.2">6.22.31.2</a> Record a term in the singular or plural as appropriate.

-<a name="6.22.31.3">6.22.31.3</a> Replace the general term“illustration” or “illustrations” with terms specifying particular types of illustrative content if the particular types are the only illustrative content in the resource.
+<a name="6.22.31.3">6.22.31.3</a> Replace the general term “illustration” or “illustrations” with terms specifying particular types of illustrative content if the particular types are the only illustrative content in the resource.

 >Example:
 ><CITE>map</CITE>